lmiller1990/electic/posts/Mocks_and_Stubs:_Testing_API_Requests_with_Vue.md

-Testing API calls with Vuex and Axios
+Almost all single page applications will make many calls to external services, so testing those parts of your applications is important.

-Almost all single page applications will make many calls to external services.
 I will discuss how to test API calls, specifically:

 - Unit testing Vuex actions that use axios
 - End to end (e2e) testing using Cypress